jtdocter27/Bioinformatics-/README.md

 ## FAA_Extractor
 For use with Joint Genome Institutes Metagenomic Bin Download - iterates through the download and unzips all .tar.gz files.

+## EC_Name&num
+Downloads and write to a CSV all Enzyme commission numbers and their common names from the Swiss Bioinformatics Institute.